masakiShito/stringutils/README.md

-# stringutils
+# stringutils_happy

-stringutils is a Python library for various string manipulation tasks.
+stringutils_happy is a Python library for various string manipulation tasks.

 ## Features